CKayWangjam/CKayWangjam/README.md

 ## Hi, I'm Chingkhei 👋

 MPP candidate at LSE | Policy professional & data practitioner
-6 years in education policy, skills development, and programme delivery across India
+6 years in federal, state and local governments in education policy, institutional capacity building, skills development, and programme delivery across India.

 I work at the intersection of policy research and data — translating evidence into decisions, and building the tools to visualise it clearly.

+---

+### Background

+Previously a **Policy Fellow at India's Ministry of Skill Development and Entrepreneurship** and **Programme Coordinator at the Capacity Building Commission, Government of India**, where I led programmes and operations across federal minitries, state governments and districts, trained 5,000 civil servants,  authored policy memos, and built monitoring dashboards that improved data quality for field teams.

+I co-founded **MitSna Foundation**, a community learning organisation that has supported ~3000 children and reached ~10,000 students through education projects

 ---